Fsu0413/QtCompile/library/999-Misc/003-Current failures.md

 ## WebEngine of Qt 5.15.2 does not build on macOS 11 and Windows 10

 See [this post](http://www.qtcn.org/bbs/read.php?tid=85733&ds=1#201581) (Sorry, it's in Chinese)
-I will not distribute binaries with WebEngine of Qt version 5.15.2.
+I will not distribute binaries of QtWebEngine 5.15.2.
+Since Qt 5.15.3 will soon release and QtWebengine 5.15.3 is still free and open source, I may distribute a verison of 5.15.2 with QtWebEngine 5.15.3 or later in future.

 ## Qt 5.12 wasm builds can't built with OpenSSL